John McTiernan: 1980s

 In 1986, McTiernan wrote and directed his first feature film, Nomads, starring Pierce Brosnan (Brosnan's first lead role in a film).
 It was not well received by critics, receiving 36% on the review aggregator site Rotten Tomatoes.
 Roger Ebert of the Chicago Sun-Times rated it 1.5 stars out of four and said that even if viewers cared about the characters, the film is too confusing to understand.
 Variety wrote, "Nomads avoids the more obvious ripped-guts devices in favor of dramatic visual scares. [...]
 In fact, everything seems to come naturally in a tale that even has the supernatural ring true."
 Walter Goodman of The New York Times called the Innuat "as menacing as the chorus from West Side Story".
 In his memoir, Total Recall, Arnold Schwarzenegger said he was so impressed by the film's tense atmosphere made with a low budget that he hired McTiernan to direct Predator.

 The budget for sci-fi Predator was around $15m.
 It opened as #1 at the U.S. box office with a gross of $12m on just its opening weekend, and went on to gross nearly $100m overall.
 Initial critical reaction to Predator was negative, with criticism focusing on the thin plot.
 Metacritic, which assigns a score out of 100 to reviews, rates the film with an average score of 45 based on 15 reviews, with the review opinions summarized as "mixed".
 Elvis Mitchell of The New York Times described it as "grisly and dull, with few surprises".
 Dean Lamanna wrote in Cinefantastique that "the militarized monster movie tires under its own derivative weight."
 Variety wrote that the film was a "slightly above-average actioner that tries to compensate for tissue-thin plot with ever-more-grisly death sequences and impressive special effects."
 In subsequent years critics' attitudes toward the film warmed, and it has appeared on "best of" lists.
 The review aggregator site Rotten Tomatoes reports that 80% of 60 surveyed critics gave the film a positive review.

-Made on a $28m budget, Die Hard went on to gross over $140m theatrically worldwide.
+Made on a $28 million budget, Die Hard grossed over $140 million theatrically worldwide.
 It is considered one of the greatest action films.
 The film's success spawned a Die Hard franchise, which so far has included four sequels, video games, and a comic book.
 It received very high ratings from critics.
 English film critic Mark Kermode expressed admiration for the film, calling it an exciting setup of "Cowboys and Indians in The Towering Inferno".
 The film has been included in various top-ten lists of best Christmas movies, including Empire (rating it #1), Entertainment Weekly (rating it #4), Forbes (rating it #1), The Guardian (rating it #8), and San Francisco Gate (rating it #1).
 However, not every critic praised it.
 Roger Ebert gave it a mere two stars out of four and criticized the stupidity of the deputy police chief character Dwayne T. Robinson (played by Paul Gleason), saying that "all by himself he successfully undermines the last half of the movie".